 Anatomy of the eye and eyelids

 Alongside the eyebrows, the conjunctiva (the mucous membrane lining the eyelids), the lacrimal apparatus (which releases tears) and the muscles that open and close the eyes, the eyelids are part of what specialists call the eye’s accessory structures.
 Their primary function is to protect the eye.
-Eyelid surgery includes both reconstructive and aesthetic procedures(blepharoplasty in Paris).
+Eyelid surgery includes both reconstructive and aesthetic procedures(eyelid & oculoplastic surgery in Paris).

 The appendages of the eyeball: anatomy and role